starburst997/EXAPUNKS/README.md

 Missing the bonus campaign and achievements (didn't even knew there was any!), might add them eventually, I had so much fun!
 Will have to play other Zachtronics games as well.

 There is no earth-shattering records here, I was playing for fun, aiming to get the less cycles.
-My solution to the last challenge is particulary bad but I wanted to finish the game (might revisit it someday).
+My solution to the last challenge is particulary bad (and interesting!) but I wanted to finish the game (might revisit it someday).

 Also include a quick `.solution` (game's file format) parser to [auto-generate](EXA-Parser) this repo.